AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 !> **WARNING:** Attribute `transit_gw` has been deprecated as of provider version R2.18.1+ and will not receive further updates.
 Please set `manage_transit_gateway_attachment` to false, and use the standalone `aviatrix_spoke_transit_attachment` resource instead.

 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 4.7+.
 Valid values: true, false.
 Default: true.
-Option not available for AZURE and OCI gateways, they will automatically allocate new EIPs.
+Option not available for Azure and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Required when `allocate_new_eip` is false.
 It uses the specified EIP for this gateway.
 Available in Controller 4.7+.
-Only available for AWS, GCP and AWSGOV.
+Only available for AWS, GCP and AWSGov.
 * `enable_active_mesh` - (Optional) Switch to enable/disable [Active Mesh Mode](https://docs.aviatrix.com/HowTos/activemesh_faq.html) for Spoke Gateway.
 Valid values: true, false.
 Default value: false.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS, AWSGov and AWSChina providers.
 Valid values: true, false.
 Default value: false.
 * `zone` - (Optional) Availability Zone.
-Only available for cloud_type = 8 (AZURE).
+Only available for cloud_type = 8 (Azure).
 Must be in the form 'az-n', for example, 'az-2'.
 Available in provider version R2.17+.
 * `manage_transit_gateway_attachment` - (Optional) Enable to manage spoke-to-Aviatrix transit gateway attachments using the **aviatrix_spoke_gateway** resource with the below `transit_gw` attribute.
 If this is set to false, attaching this spoke to transit gateways must be done using the **aviatrix_spoke_transit_attachment** resource.
 Valid values: true, false.
 Default value: true.
 Available in provider R2.17+.
 * `transit_gw` - (Optional) Specify the Aviatrix transit gateways to attach this spoke gateway to.
 Format is a comma separated list of transit gateway names.
 For example: "transit-gw1,transit-gw2".
 * `enable_jumbo_frame` - (Optional) Enable jumbo frames for this spoke gateway.
 Default value is true.
 * `tags` - (Optional) Map of tags to assign to the gateway.
 Only available for AWS, Azure, AWSGov, AWSChina and AzureChina gateways.
 Allowed characters vary by cloud type but always include: letters, spaces, and numbers.
 AWS, AWSGov and AWSChina allow the following special characters: + - = . _ : / @.
 Azure and AzureChina allows the following special characters: + - = . _ : @.
 Example: {"key1" = "value1", "key2" = "value2"}.
 * `tunnel_detection_time` - (Optional) The IPsec tunnel down detection time for the Spoke Gateway in seconds.
 Must be a number in the range [20-600].
 The default value is set by the controller (60 seconds if nothing has been changed). **NOTE: The controller UI has an option to set the tunnel detection time for all gateways.
 To achieve the same functionality in Terraform, use the same TF_VAR to manage the tunnel detection time for all gateways.** Available in provider R2.19+.
 * `storage_name` (Optional) Specify a storage account.
-Required if `cloud_type` is 2048 (AZURECHINA).
+Required if `cloud_type` is 2048 (AzureChina).
 Available as of Provider version 2.19+.

 -> **NOTE:** `manage_transit_gateway_attachment` - If you are using/upgraded to Aviatrix Terraform Provider R2.17+, and an **aviatrix_spoke_gateway** resource was originally created with a provider version <R2.17, you must do 'terraform refresh' to update and apply the attribute's default value (true) into the state file.